darshil0/flighttrackerapp/README.md

 ## 👨‍💻 Author

-Created with ❤️ for tracking flights efficiently.
+Created with ❤️ by Darshil for tracking flights efficiently.

----

-**Need Help?** Check the troubleshooting section or open an issue on GitHub.